ruffle-rs/ruffle-rs.github.io/blog_posts/2024-09-12-optimisations-text-more.markdown

 ## Web Improvements
 There has also been a lot of improvements under the hood here for code quality, and especially preparation for releasing a stable version.
 There's a few notable highlights though:

 - Thanks to contributions from @WumboSpasm, the general look and feel of the UI on web is much improved.
 This includes support for dark mode, which will match the browsers settings.
+For some comparison images, check out [the PR](https://github.com/ruffle-rs/ruffle/pull/16793)!
 - @dinnerbone has been working on stabilizing our JavaScript API, and also making a `ruffle-core` package that anyone can use as an npm dependency, instead of relying on our prebuilt zip packages.
 This work is ongoing but should be completed soon!
 - @dinnerbone has improved `ExternalInterface` support, allowing support for games like Club Penguin which interacted with the page heavily.

 ## Rendering Improvements
 @Aaron1011 has fixed a bunch of bugs relating to Stage3D, and improved PixelBender support.